NightlyScientist/hotspotLandscapes/readme.md

 This is the public Git repository containing source code used in J. Gonzalez Nuñez, J. Paulose, W. Möbius, D. A. Beller, "Range Expansions across Landscapes with Quenched Noise." [arXiv:2310.11563](https://arxiv.org/abs/2310.11563) (2023).

-Example usage is shown bellow.
+Example usage is shown below.

 A two-parameter sweep can be performed using the [src/processing/generate_parameters_space_search.py](./src/processing/generate_parameter_space_search.py) file.
 For example,